-There are many reasons people may fail to pay payroll taxes.
+There are many reasons businesses may fail to pay payroll taxes and end up facing the Trust Fund Recovery Penalty.
 For many businesses, when going through rough financial times, the IRS, Franchise Tax Board and Employment Development Department are the last people to get a call or get paid.
 Generally, most businesses will opt to pay other creditors first, such as their suppliers, lenders and overhead.
 So, the amount of money that was withheld from their employees paycheck for payroll taxes may have gone toward paying their general business expenses.

 Failure To Pay Payroll Taxes?